snakemake-workflows/dna-seq-varlociraptor/config/README.md

 # Annotating UMIS

 For annotating UMIs two additional columns in `sample.tsv` must be set:
+* `umi_read`: this can be either of the following options:
+  * `fq1` if the UMIs are part of read 1
+  * `fq2` if the UMIs are part of read 2
+  * `both` if there are UMIs in both paired end reads
-* umi_read: This can be either `fq1` or `fq2` if the UMIs are part of one of the two.
-Alternatively, the path to an additional fastq file containing just the UMI of each fragment in fq1 and fq2 (with the same read names) can be set.
+  * the path to an additional fastq file containing just the UMI of each fragment in fq1 and fq2 (with the same read names)
-* umi_read_structure: A read structure defining the UMI position in each UMI record (see https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures).
+* `umi_read_structure`: A read structure defining the UMI position in each UMI record (see https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures).
+If `both` reads contain a UMI, specify a read structure for both with whitespace in between (for example, `8M142T 8M142T`).
 In case a separate fastq file only containg UMI sequences is set the read structure needs to be `+M`.
 Read names of UMI records must match the corresponding records of the sample fastqs.